Mortdecai (film): Box office

 Mortdecai grossed $7.7 million in North America and $39.6 million in other territories for a worldwide total of $47.3 million, against a production budget of $60 million.

 The film was released in North America on January 23, 2015.
-The film was projected to gross around $10 million from 1,586 theaters in its opening weekend.
+The film was projected to gross around $10 million from 2,648 theaters in its opening weekend.
 The film made $1.5 million its first day and went on to gross $4.2 million in its opening weekend, finishing 9th at the box office.
 In its third week the film was pulled from 2,395 theaters (a 90.4% drop), the 10th biggest theater drop in history at the time.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 12% based on 112 reviews and an average rating of 3.50/10.
+On Rotten Tomatoes, Mortdecai has an approval rating of 12% based on 110 reviews and an average rating of 3.4/10, making it the lowest-rated film produced by OddLot Entertainment to date.
 The site's critical consensus reads: "Aggressively strange and willfully unfunny, the misguided Mortdecai sounds a frightfully low note in Johnny Depp's post-Pirates filmography".
-On Metacritic, the film has a score of 27 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 27 out of 100, based on 21 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 On Twitter, Robbie Collin of The Daily Telegraph characterised the film as "The Crap Budapest Hotel", elaborating in his review: "Mortdecai: mort de cinéma, more like".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-In January 2015, Christopher Rosen of The Huffington Post said that Mortdecai "seems destined to be rated as the worst film of 2015, and deservedly so".
+Christopher Rosen of The Huffington Post said that Mortdecai "seems destined to be rated as the worst film of 2015, and deservedly so".

+Reviewing the film in The Guardian, Mark Kermode gave it 1 star out of 5, describing it as "a dismally unfunny comic thriller with only one decent joke".
+In a negative review for The New York Times, Stephen Holden described the film as "a frantically dull spectacle".

+Later, in February 2022, director David Koepp took partial blame for the films' failure: "I only directed something someone else wrote once and it was a misbegotten adventure from the beginning, as much my fault as anybody else’s."